Easter, what do we actually celebrate?

 First and second Easter day

-In 1618, the church and state determined that Christmas, Easter, and Pentecost were given a second public holiday and were therefore also celebrated on Mondays.
-Since 1815 these Mondays have become official holidays in the Netherlands.
+In 1618, the church and state determined that Christmas, Easter, and Pentecost got a second public holiday.
+Hence, the Christian celebrations continued on Mondays.
+Since 1815 these Mondays are official holidays in the Netherlands.

 Easter eggs at breakfast, brunch, or lunch

 During Easter, we like to eat an egg.
-Whether you enjoy chocolate eggs or a boiled and painted egg, an egg is part of the Easter breakfast.
-Traditionally, you were not allowed to eat eggs from Lent till Easter Sunday.
-During Lent, eggs were painted and stored, and eaten at Easter.
-Egg painting is absolute a Dutch tradition.
+Whether you enjoy chocolate eggs or a boiled and painted egg, an egg in any case is part of the Easter Breakfast.
+Traditionally, one was not allowed to eat eggs from Lent till Easter Sunday.
+During Lent, we would paint eggs, store them, and eat them at Easter.
+Obviously, Egg painting is a Dutch tradition.

 Chocolate Egg

-The Chocolate Egg is an 18th-century invention by Parisian pastry bakers as a luxury variant of these eggs.
-Initially, they made the chocolate in the mold of a real egg.
-Chocolate eggs were made more beautiful and bigger over time.
-Some bakers held competitions to see who could make the prettiest egg.
-Now it is just a custom that we eat a lot of chocolate eggs around Easter.
-The first chocolate eggs sometimes appear in the shops at the end of January.
+The Chocolate Egg is an 18th-century invention by Parisian pastry bakers.
+Initially, the baker poured the chocolate into the mold of a real egg.
+Chocolate eggs are more beautiful and bigger nowadays.
+Moreover, pastry bakers competed to see who discover who made the prettiest easter egg.
+After all, it is just a custom to eat a lot of (chocolate) eggs around Easter.
+The first chocolate eggs already appear in the shops at the end of January.
+Yeah, the Dutch overdo it……

 Saint Jude’s Medal

 The lovely Saint Jude’s Medal (Lunaria annua) blooms at Easter.
-The Judas medal blooms in the colors purple and white.
+This flower blooms in the colors purple and white.
 The plant gets its name from the round seed pods that resemble pennies.
 The plant is attractive to butterflies, honeybees and bumblebees are also happy with it.